 We had a chance to enjoy a somewhat leisurely dinner before boarding our flight to SFO.
 The bird was also downgraded to a smaller 757 so rather than being in the next to the last row we were in the last row of business with reduced recline.
 Ugg.
 Plus this one had no IFE either.
 Ugg again.
 Such is life I planned for a nap before my next nap coming back from SFO anyway.
 We pulled out from the gate, went a few gates toward the runway, and then stopped.
 Ruh Roh – again!

 The captain then comes on the PA and says we have an issue and are going to have to pull into an open gate to see what is wrong.
 Tech’s come on board and we are told we will know if we can fly in 5-10 minutes.
-Now we only had 45 minutes to begin with in SFO to make our redeye back home so this did not look promising.
+Now we only had 45 minutes to SFO to make our redeye back home so this did not look promising.
 Then we were told we would have to move to a replacement jet.
 Not gonna work for us as no way plus we would not make our return flights home from MCI the next day either.
 We could have had those moved but better to just skip SFO and overnight in ATL as we would get route credit anyway.

 The GAs were not helpful and told us they did not “do” re-books anymore (really?) and directed us to a ridiculously long line of people at the service desk.
-Not gonna happen so off to the Skyclub where a very helpful rep was able to not only fix our AM flights back to MCI but a room at the Crown Plaza, also know as Delta’s sublet apartment’s, that I have reviewed before.
+Not gonna happen so off to the Skyclub where a very helpful rep was able to not only fix our AM flights back to MCI but a room at the Crown Plaza, also known as Delta’s sublet apartment’s, that I have reviewed before.

 Now I know Delta room vouchers are very low contracted rates, but each time I have been at an SPG hotel they have extended me all the Platinum privileges I normally get (other than points).
 IHG, well, not so much.
 I had to push to get club level access and was given an outstanding room across from the elevators with a view to die for (well sorta).
 IHG treats their Platinum’s so well!